MegEngine/MegEngine/scripts/cmake-build/BUILD_README.md

 * commands:
 ```
-1: install unix-like tools, eg MSYS if you are using windows(recommend), we also support CMD.exe or powershell on windows
 2: download NDK from https://developer.android.google.cn/ndk/downloads/ for diff OS platform package, suggested NDK20 or NDK21
 3: export NDK_ROOT=NDK_DIR at bash-like env
-4: config NDK_ROOT to PATH env at windows control board if use CMD/powershell
 ```

 ### Cross build for ARM-Linux